zopefoundation/Zope/docs/ZMI.rst

 **File upload element:**
 The file upload element has it's own form container (classfied as ``zmi-upload``).
-All subsequent elements are nested as 'input-group' containing a div classified as ``custom-file`` nestingthe actual input element.
+All subsequent elements are nested as 'input-group' containing a div classified as ``custom-file`` nesting the actual input element.
 An inline JS fired on the onchange-event beautifies the file name showed after selecting it.
-ZPT-Example see: ../Zope/src/Products/PageTemplates/www/ptEdit.zpt
+ZPT-Example see: ``../Zope/src/Products/PageTemplates/www/ptEdit.zpt

 **Hints and Warnings:**
 Some input fields show additional information; these are added as element